tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## Comparison to other Zero-knowledge Proof Systems

 The table below shows a high-level comparison between Sigma Protocols (i.e. interactive public-coin protocols) and the different Zero-knowledge proof systems mentioned in this report.
-Bulletproofs is unique in that it is not interactive, has short proof size, does not require a trusted setup and is practical to implement.
+Bulletproofs are unique in that it is not interactive, has short proof size, does not require a trusted setup and is practical to implement.
 These attributes make Bulletproofs extremely desirable to use as range proofs in cryptocurrencies.

 | Proof System         | Sigma Protocols | zk-SNARK        | STARK                                 | ZKBoo        | Bulletproofs   |
 | -------------------- | --------------- | --------------- | ------------------------------------- | ------------ | -------------- |